 - Greenwood Village

-Each time you wish to take one or more test sections you'll use this application system so it is vital that your name and address are correct and updated in a timely manner.
+Each time you wish to take one or more test sections you'll use this application system, so it is vital that your name and address are correct and updated in a timely manner; review these details whenever there is a change.
 All documents and fees must be submitted at the time you apply.
 Here are the steps you'll need to take in order to sit for the exam:

 - Have your college send an official transcript directly to CPAES.
 Note that most schools take two to six months after end of class until transcripts are finalized and another 10 to 15 days to process a transcript request.